 “You get commission,” Ernie explained.
 “Erik, you said you knew all about being an agent when you said you’d be mine after I told you about Harold Riley.”

 “Look Ernie, it’s not a good time right now okay,” Erik explained.
 “I’ve got a lot on my mind.
 The humans are having ham sandwiches for lunch.”

 It was slowly dawning on Ernie that Erik might not exactly be agent material.
 But, right now, with time running out, Erik was all he had.

 “I’ve got ten minutes before I have to tell Theo my terms!” he said, impatiently.

 “I’ve not even got that,” Erik replied, “they’re putting the sandwiches out.”

 “Well hurry up and tell me what I should ask for?!!”
 Ernie asked desperately.

 “Right.
-Well, we want a coat each and double the treats you normally get!”
-Erik suggested.
+We both want a coat each and double the treats you normally get!”
+Erik replied.
 “I’ve got to go.
 They’ve started eating the sandwiches.
 Good luck.”